Who Is Ben Affleck?

 After his breakup with Lopez, Affleck began a relationship with Daredevil co-star Jennifer Garner.
 The two were engaged after nine months of dating, and married on June 29, 2005.
 They welcomed their first daughter, Violet Anne, on December 1, 2005.

 In January 2009, Garner gave birth to the couple's second daughter, Seraphina.
-The couple's first son, Samuel, was born on February 27, 2012.
+The couple's son, Samuel, was born on February 27, 2012.

 In 2015, after much media scrutiny about their marriage, Affleck and Garner announced they were divorcing.
 News of their split came just after their tenth wedding anniversary in June.
 However, in March 2017, People magazine reported that the couple had called off the divorce to work on their marriage.
 Affleck also posted on Facebook in March that he had completed treatment for alcohol addiction.